Alejogb1/job-board/blog-data/618-lab-word-frequencies-python-text-processing.md

 print(frequencies)
 ```

-Okay so what's happening here First I am importing some modules that are useful we have string to help deal with punctuation and `Counter` is literally built for what we are trying to do.
+ so what's happening here First I am importing some modules that are useful we have string to help deal with punctuation and `Counter` is literally built for what we are trying to do.
 The function `get_word_frequencies_basic` takes our text it lowercases everything so we don't treat "The" and "the" as different words it cleans out the punctuation that's the next part.
 Then it splits the string into individual words.
 Finally the `Counter` will go through that list of words and create a dictionary like object with the frequencies.
 Easy right that should handle your basic needs but let's be honest that's the bare minimum

 Now what if you need to deal with big files not just a couple of sentences What if you have a massive text file of say a million lines or more then the first approach is going to become incredibly slow for those cases You will have to start thinking about how memory works and optimize this thing to become fast and efficient for large files that's where generators become your friend let's see an example of that